shefing/payload-tools/packages/custom-version-view/README.md

 ## [Custom Version View plugin](./src/index.ts)

-This plugin adds some fields to the version view :
+This plugin introduces additional fields to the version view for a more detailed and informative experience:

-Updated At -using relative date
+- **🕒 Updated At**: Displays the **relative date** of the last update, making it easy to track when changes were made (e.g., "3 hours ago").

-Updated by
+- **👤 Updated By**: Shows the **user** who made the last update, providing clear attribution for changes.

 https://github.com/user-attachments/assets/f3e79c7d-277c-4ec6-b5b9-c91b0e104286